The do’s and don’ts for exhibitors at an exhibition hall

 Show me a good stand!

 Now that you know a little bit more about the do’s and don’ts at an exhibition, let me show you a company that – in my eyes – nailed it when it comes to sensory experience.
-This is the stand of Afterpay, a Dutch company that makes it possible to pay for your product after you receive it.
+This is the stand of AfterPay, a Dutch company that makes it possible to pay for your product after you receive it.

-The folks from Afterpay created a very welcoming stand, using an almost ‘feeling like home’ atmosphere.
-The use of plants, wood and possibility to sit down made this happen.
+The folks from AfterPay created a very welcoming stand, using an almost ‘feeling like home’ atmosphere.
+The use of plants, wood and the possibility to sit down made this happen.
 The stand is open and the use of lights make it a bright environment.
-Their company colour – a fresh kind of green – is present, but not in such an overwhelming way that it overpowers the overall look.
+Their company color – a fresh kind of green – is present, but not in such an overwhelming way that it overpowers the overall look.
 They added movement by using a monitor that displays fragments of their product.
 Also, they display existing customers in a creative way by putting their products on shelves.
 During the exhibition, I saw a lot of visitors dropping by, sitting down and having a chat.
 This shows that their stand was an inviting success.
-Well done Afterpay!
+Well done AfterPay!

 We hope this article gives you some insight into how to create your own, inviting stand.
 Being at an exhibition means putting yourself out there, standing out from the crowd and making sure the visitors will still think of you after the exhibition.
 Furthermore, this article is a way to show how you can use psychology in a business-related environment.
 For more information on how to improve business results check out our article on the AIDA-model.
 Don’t underestimate the power of it!